santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Cheat sheet.md

 > | Taking Turns | Nodes take turns accessing the channel | Token passing, polling |

 > [!idea] LAN Topologies and Ethernet
+> **Bus Topology**:
-> - Bus topology: Devices connected to a shared medium, prone to collisions
+> - Devices connected to a single shared medium
+> - Data transmitted by one device is received by all others on the bus
+> - Prone to collisions and reduced performance at high speeds
+>
+> **Star Topology and Ethernet**:
-> - Star topology: Devices connected to a central switch, reduces collision domain
+> - Devices connected to a central switch or hub
-> - Ethernet: Standardized protocol for wired LAN communication using start topology
+> - Ethernet: standardized protocol for wired LAN communication in a star topology
->   - Frame structure: Preamble, SFD, MAC addresses, EtherType, payload, CRC
+> - Frame structure: Preamble (clock sync), SFD (start of frame), MAC addresses, EtherType, payload, CRC
->   - Preamble used for clock synchronization and identifying start of frame
+> - Advantages: reduced collision domain, improved reliability, easier troubleshooting, increased bandwidth
+>

-> [!idea] Switches and Frame Forwarding
+> [!idea] Switches in Ethernet Networks
-> - Switches improve network performance by filtering, storing, and forwarding frames
+> **Key Functions**:
-> - Use self-learning to build and maintain MAC address tables
+> - Filtering: examining destination MAC address to determine output port(s)
+> - Storing: temporarily holding frames in buffer memory
-> - Forward frames based on destination MAC address, flood if unknown
+> - Forwarding: sending frames to appropriate output port based on MAC address
+>   - If destination MAC is known, forward to corresponding port
+>   - If unknown, flood to all ports except incoming port
+>
+> **Switch Self-Learning and MAC Address Table**:
+> - Switches build and maintain MAC address table through self-learning
+> - Associate source MAC address with incoming port
+> - Allows efficient forwarding of frames to intended recipients
+>
+> **Benefits**:
+> - Dedicated bandwidth for each device, reducing collisions
+> - Improved performance and efficiency through intelligent filtering and forwarding
-> - Dedicated bandwidth, reduced collisions, plug-and-play connectivity
+> - Plug-and-play connectivity for easy device addition/removal
+> - Enhanced security by limiting data frame propagation to necessary ports

 > [!idea] Address Resolution Protocol (ARP)
 > - Maps IP addresses to MAC addresses within a LAN